 size of the country increases.

-Large markets: Australia, Brazil, France, Germany, Italy, Japan, Mexico, Russia, South
+Large markets: Brazil, China Provincial Large, France, Germany, Italy, Japan, Mexico, Russia, South Korea, Spain

 *Small/Medium/Large is not solely based on population/geographic size.
 Other variables are considered regarding overall size of the potential Mathnasium opportunity.

 The investment can be broken down into 3 phases: